IBM-Cloud/kubernetes-getting-started-lab/book/observability-monitoring.md

 1. In the [**Observability** category, under Monitoring](https://cloud.ibm.com/observe/monitoring), locate the service instance you created.
 1. Click **Edit sources**:
    1. Select **Kubernetes** as a source
+   1. Scroll down the instructions list - you do not need to run the instructions to gain access to the cluster as you should already have done this earlier.
-   1. Run the listed commands against your Kubernetes cluster to install the Sysdig Agent.
+   1. Run the commands against your Kubernetes cluster to install the Sysdig Agent.

 ## View metrics with Sysdig